madmaze/pyNmonAnalyzer/README.md

 - make nmon log file analysis easier and faster
 - create HTML based reports with embedded graphs
 - create CSV files for more indepth data analysis
-- (way off in the future) interactive graphs for hands on analysis, perhaps using dygraph.js
+- interactive graphs for hands on analysis, perhaps using dygraph.js

 Getting started:
 -----